Everything you need to know about student maintenance loan!

 The maximum maintenance loan available is £11,007 per annum but this is only applicable if you are living in London away from family home.

-The average student will be given around £3,000 per term…which when factoring rent and living costs doesn’t leave that much to play around with.
+The average student will be given around £3,000 per term…which when factoring rent and living costs isn't that much.

 • Student Finance England will provide you with a maintenance loan for day to day living costs and a tuition fee loan to pay the university.